abdiu34567/queue-notifier/README.md

-# NotifyQueue
+# queue-notifier

-**NotifyQueue** is a lightweight TypeScript library for dispatching notifications through multiple channels—`Firebase`, `Telegram Bot`, `Email`, and `Web Push`—using Redis-backed job queues (powered by `BullMQ`).
+**queue-notifier** is a lightweight TypeScript library for dispatching notifications through multiple channels—`Firebase`, `Telegram Bot`, `Email`, and `Web Push`—using Redis-backed job queues (powered by `BullMQ`).
 It supports batch processing, rate limiting, response tracking, and configurable logging.

 ---